hyperjumptech/monika/docs/src/pages/guides/examples.md

 }
 ```

-In example above, the first request will do the login process.
-If there are no triggered alerts, the first request will return the token, and the token will be used for Authorization header in order to execute the second request.
+Using the above configuration, Monika will perform login request in the first request, then use the returned token in the Authorization header of the second request.